anvitha31303/Rule_Engine/README.md

         self.left = left  # Left child node
         self.right = right  # Right child node (for operators)
         self.value = value  # Value for operand nodes

+--Non-Functional Things:
+**Input Validation: FastAPI provides built-in input validation for routes, ensuring that inputs are safe and adhere to expected data types.
+This reduces the risk of invalid or malicious inputs.

+**Cross-Origin Resource Sharing (CORS): If the application is exposed to the web, setting up CORS policies will ensure that only trusted domains can make requests to your API.

+**Error Handling: The application includes proper error handling for API calls and database operations.
+This ensures that if something goes wrong (e.g., network failure or incorrect API responses), the system fails gracefully.

 ---Non-Technical Parts
 ##My Approach